 Determining phase relationships of MCV in glacial periods beyond the last climate cycle is challenging because absolute dating of marine cores is too imprecise to correlate and resolve small differences in the timing of paleoclimate signals (Blaauw, 2012; Andrews et al., 1999; Wunsch, 2006).
 An alternative approach is to determine the relative phasing of changes in proxy variables in the same core that monitor different components of the ocean climate system.
-A great strength of the Iberian margin sediment record is the fact that it contains signals of both Greenland and Antarctic ice cores in a single archive and it is possible to determine the relative phasing of polar climate by comparing planktonic and benthic $\delta^{18}$ O signals in the same core (Figure F1).
-Iberian margin sediments can be used to test whether similar phasing patterns existed in older glacial periods, consistent with the operation of a bipolar seesaw (e.g., Margari et al., 2010).
+A great strength of the Iberian margin sediment record is the fact that it contains signals of both Greenland and Antarctic ice cores in a single archive and it is possible to determine the relative phasing of polar climate by comparing proxy signals in the same core (Figure F1).
+Expedition 397 sediments provide an opportunity to test whether similar phasing patterns existed in older glacial periods, consistent with the operation of a bipolar seesaw (e.g., Margari et al., 2010; Hodell et al., 2023).